bbulkow/FastLED-idf/README.md

 # FastLED-idf & Patterns

 # WARNING!
-Currently known to crash with ESP-IDF 4.1, issue #15 under investigation
+Currently crashes immediately with more than one string of LEDs, issue #16

 # TL;DR